sudinsth/react-native-Counter-redux/README.md

 # Simple Counter app

-Simple counter app made in React-Native using Redux to understand workings of Redux.
+Simple counter app made in React-Native(expo) using Redux to understand workings of Redux.